 When I moved out for college, my style evolution really began.
 I think I bought my first pair of girl blue jeans in ten years when I was a sophomore in college – up until this point, I refused to wear anything but black and red.

 I’m still fairly similar to when I was younger – I don’t have a lot of cash, so I tend to thrift or get things on sale.
-The main difference is probably that I’ve discovered online shopping, and become obsessed with Modcloth.posted over 1 year ago
+The main difference is probably that I’ve discovered online shopping, and become obsessed with Modcloth.posted almost 2 years ago